raspberrypi/pico-sdk/docs/weblinks_page.md

 For the Raspberry Pi Pico page, [see here](https://rptl.io/rp2040-get-started)

-### Github
+### GitHub

-All the source code for the Raspberry Pi Pico SDK, examples and other libraries can be found on Github.
+All the source code for the Raspberry Pi Pico SDK, examples and other libraries can be found on GitHub.

  - [Raspberry Pi Pico SDK](https://github.com/raspberrypi/pico-sdk)
  - [Pico Examples](https://github.com/raspberrypi/pico-examples)